WfHit/wheel_loader_robot/docs/UORB_MULTI_INSTANCE_PATTERNS.md

 ## Modules Analyzed and Updated ✓

 ### Motor Control Modules
-1. **bucket_control.cpp** ✓ - Updated to use EKF2 Instance Discovery Pattern for both HBridge and encoder
+1. **tilt_control.cpp** ✓ - Updated to use EKF2 Instance Discovery Pattern for both HBridge and encoder
 2. **wheel_controller.cpp** ✓ - Updated to use EKF2 Instance Discovery Pattern (was parameter-based)
 3. **hbridge driver** ✓ - Implements `get_msg_instance()` for parameter-based routing
 4. **boom_control.cpp** ✓ - Updated to use EKF2 Instance Discovery Pattern for HBridge